GeertJohan/pwdip/README.md

 #### Usage
 `pwdip` has no flags or arguments (yet).

-When the working directory is not located in the GOPATH, `pwdip` returns an error.
+When the working directory is not located in the GOPATH, `pwdip` prints an error to `stderr` and exits with status code 1.

 `pwdip` does not validate the package, it only finds the import path.